zhanglongde/zEnglish/02-01-RoundTable/RoundTable.md

 RountTable

 ## 2018 ##
+### Is it time to upgrade our school uniforms? ###
+Farm breeding cockroaches for pharmaceutical purposes pharmaceutical
 ### Apr.26-Will smart speakers stole the show from smartphones? ###
 Pregnant women intentionally trips 4-year-old-boy   trip绊倒/旅游
 Ways to revitalize your home.